futurechimp/bdk-wallet-experiment/README.md

 Funds are locked into the vault address, and they can't be moved until after a timelock.
 If the user becomes concerned that maybe somebody has stolen their regular mnemonic, the idea is that they have another "emergency key" in another country (perhaps stored with Grandma) and they can fly there and *immediately* access funds.

-This will serve to demo a complex policy, descriptor, and singing process, and there's a working TypeScript example to work from so I can see all the steps.
+This will serve to demo a complex policy, descriptor, and signing process, and there's a working TypeScript example to work from so I can see everything working.

 Breaking things down, the steps are as follows.